How do I discover accounts to follow on Mastodon and the Fediverse?

 • The Mastodon equivalent of “Likes” are “Favourites”, click the star ⭐ to favourite a post.
 Favouriting tells the author that you liked their post, but does not affect the post’s visibility at all.

 • The Mastodon equivalent of a “Re-Tweet” is a “Boost” (and some apps call it a “Re-Blog”).
-To boost a post, click the circular arrows 🔃 underneath it.
+To boost a post, click the circular arrows icon 🔃 or the rocket ship 🚀.
 Boosted posts will appear in the timeline of everyone who follows you, and boosting will also help a post appear on the trending posts chart in the Explore tab.
 Boosts are the only way to make a post more visible.

 • There’s also a third option called “Bookmarks” which lets you keep a private list of posts you want to read later.
 Only you can see your bookmarks, the people you bookmark do not know about it.
 To bookmark a post click ⋯ underneath the post and then “Bookmark” (some interfaces will also show a bookmark logo which you can click instead).

-You can see all your past Boosts by browsing your profile page, they will be mixed in with your own posts in chronological order.
+You can see all your past Boosts by browsing your profile page, they will be mixed in with your own posts in chronological order based on when you boosted them.

 ↩ Back to the front page